 LAW ENFORCEMENT ADVOCACY

 Our Law Enforcement Advocacy program works directly with the Indianapolis Metropolitan Police Department (IMPD) to follow up on high-risk situations identified through police reports.
-This program is designed to offer information, triage and crisis intervention services to survivors while making a connection to our larger continuum of care for those who want it.
+This program is designed to offer information, triage and crisis intervention services for survivors while making a connection to our larger continuum of care for those who want it.
 This support is available to survivors before, during and after they leave traumatic situation.

 NEW LIFE TRANSITIONAL HOUSING